ElemeFE/vscode-element-helper/README.md

 1 - Move cursor to Element-UI tag or select it

 2 - Press default hot key `ctrl + cmd + z` or
-    Press ⇧⌘P to bring up the Command Palette and then input `elemeent-helper.search`
+    Press ⇧⌘P to bring up the Command Palette and then input `element-helper.search`

 3 - Show document view If complete matching,
     or you should select tag you want to search